csc-training/csc-env-eff/_hands-on/example_tutorial.md

 💬 This document contains general styleguide for handson tutorials and exercises.

-> The prerequisites: Sometimes there are many, but list if there's something essential but not obvious.
+> The prerequisites/learning outcomes: Sometimes there are many, but list if there's something essential but not obvious.

 1. Use numbered list to describe actual steps that a student does
 ```bash